-The WSU Food Process Pilot Plant Service Center is a modern 7,100 square foot facility in the Food Science and Human Nutrition Building on the WSU campus in Pullman, WA.
-It consists of a large process room with quick utility connections for steam, three phase electric power, potable water and compressed air.
+The WSU Food Process Pilot Plant Service Center is a modern 7,100 square foot facility in the Food Science and Human Nutrition Building on the WSU campus in Pullman.
+It consists of a large process room with quick utility connections for steam, three-phase electric power, potable water, and compressed air.
 A large rear entry provides access for large equipment and forklifts.
-Adjoining support rooms include space for product storage, food quality measurement, equipment maintenance and plant administration.
+Adjoining support rooms include space for product storage, food quality measurement, equipment maintenance, and plant administration.

-The plant supports the WSU College of Agriculture, Human, and Natural Resource Sciences (CAHNRS) programs of Food Science, Food Engineering, and Post-harvest Technologies.
+The plant supports the WSU College of Agriculture, Human, and Natural Resource Sciences (CAHNRS) programs of Food Science, Food Engineering, and Postharvest Technologies.
 Engineering services for process design, control systems, and equipment modification are available.
-Research projects on novel processing technologies such as microwave, high pressure and pulsed electric field processing are available through the Department of Biological System Engineering.
+Research projects on novel processing technologies such as microwave, high pressure, and pulsed electric field processing are available through the Department of Biological Systems Engineering.
 The School of Food Science also provides a Product Evaluation Service for thermal process, microbial, and analytical testing for product safety.
-The School of Food Science has a modern eight booth Sensory Evaluation Facility for product testing.
+The School of Food Science has a modern eight-booth Sensory Evaluation Facility for product testing.
 Professional sensory consultants are available to develop experimental designs.

 If you need further information, please contact Girish Ganjyal.